 Buying the correct sized machine is very important.
-Too small and you will be doing a lot of extra loads.
+Too small and you will be doing extra loads.
 Too large and you will unnecessarily add to your energy and water bill.
 As a rule of thumb, 6kg–8kg capacity machines are suitable for families of four people, while couples and singles should need a capacity no greater than 5kg.
-Remember, your machine will last a while, so plan ahead.

-Another important consideration is the washing machine’s efficiency star ratings and 56% of the people we spoke to said that this was important to them when they were considering which machine to buy.
+Another important consideration is the washing machine’s efficiency star ratings.
 Generally speaking, machines with a lower rating tend to be cheaper upfront than more efficient models.
-The flip side is that the (generally more expensive) energy and water efficient washing machines can save you money in the long term.
+The flip side is that the (usually more expensive) energy and water efficient washing machines can save money in the long term.
 Remember, the more stars it has, the more efficient it is.

-Keep it level: Regardless of whether you have a top loader or front loader washing machine, if it is not level, the barrel will be spinning at an angle.
-This can result in loud rattling or possibly the barrel dislodging.
+Regardless of whether you have a top loader, front loader or combination washer-dryer, if the machine is not level the barrel will spin at an angle, resulting in loud rattling or possibly the barrel dislodging.

-Reduce mildew growth: Certain washing machines and detergents do little to prevent the growth of thin layers of mould or mildew.
-Though this is easily dealt with by cleaning your machine on a monthly basis, growth can be slowed by ensuring you don’t leave wet clothes in the machine or by leaving the machine door open to allow air circulation.
+With damp areas some washing machines can also encourage the growth of mould or mildew.
+This is easily dealt with by cleaning the machine on a monthly basis, by ensuring wet clothes aren’t left in the machine, and opening the door to allow circulation.

-Canstar Blue commissioned I-view to survey 2,500 New Zealand consumers across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers who have purchased and used a new washing machine in the last 3 years, in this case, 1,176 New Zealanders.
+Canstar Blue surveyed 2,629 New Zealand consumers across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers who had purchased and used a new washing machine in the last three years.
+In this case, 1,066 New Zealanders.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.